-Most people are born with two healthy kidneys but only need one to function normally, so a healthy person may choose to undergo surgery to donate a kidney to someone in need.
-This is known as a living kidney donation.
+Most people are born with two healthy kidneys but only need one to function normally.
+A healthy person may choose to undergo surgery to donate a kidney to someone in need.
+This act is known as a living kidney donation.

-Decades of successful transplants have made living kidney donations routine and safe.
-At the Virginia Transplant Center, kidneys are removed from living donors using minimally invasive laparoscopic surgery that allows for faster, less painful recovery.
-Additionally a transplant coordinator guides the donor through the entire experience from evaluation through surgery and follow-up.
+Living kidney donations have been performed successfully, safely and routinely for decades.
+At our transplant center, kidneys are removed from living donors using minimally invasive laparoscopic surgery, which allows for a faster, less painful recovery.
+Additionally, a transplant coordinator guides our living donors through the entire process, from evaluation through surgery and follow-up.

-- Our living donor transplant patients average 6 weeks from referral to listing, allowing the transplant to be arranged based on donor convenience
+- Our living donor transplant patients average six weeks from referral to listing, allowing the transplant to be arranged based on donor convenience

 - Living donor kidneys normally begin to function more quickly than kidneys from a deceased donor